Seddryck/Expressif/docs/_docs/temporal-functions.md

 Returns the dateTime passed as argument and set in the time zone passed as parameter converted to UTC.

+##### next-business-days
+###### Overview

+Returns a new date value corresponding to the date passed as the argument, counting forward the business days (being weekdays different of Saturday and Sunday) specified as the parameter.
+It always returns a business day, as such if the date passed as the argument is a weekend, it considers that this date was the Friday before the argument value.

+###### Parameter
+* count: The count of business days to move forward

 ##### next-day
 ###### Overview